avagonick/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment Analysis with Bert and Transformers
+Sentiment Analysis of Tweets accomplished using Large Language Models including Bert and a Transformer model built from scratch.